 What are schemaless platforms?

 Schemaless databases allow you to perform data operations, without telling the database about the schema of your data.
 And they deliver good performance for such use cases.

 Unlike Google Forms where the whole platform is about providing a schemaless facility, many products may have a schemaless platform embedded within the product.
-Such as — a health record management platform may provide features like registration, out-patient, in-patient, laboratory etc. But within some of these modules, the user can define their own schema for data.
+Such as — a health record management platform may provide features like registration, out-patient, in-patient, laboratory, etc. But within some of these modules, the user can define their own schema for data.
 For example —there could facility to define forms for different diseases within the out-patient/in-patient modules.
-The product maker makes a design choice that, it is best to leave some data modelling to the user.
+The product maker makes a design choice that, it is best to leave some data modeling to the user.

 Three types of schemaless platforms